ditrit/lidy-js/README.md

 - The Lidy schema language, a YAML language to specify how to check YAML files
 - An engine to run the Lidy schema on YAML files
-- A rich deserialisation tool
+- A rich deserialisation tool (if you want to)

 ## JSON schema